Tips For Attending Toronto’s Festival Of Beer

 It’s party time, people.
 Toronto’s Festival of Beer presented by the Beer Store is this weekend!
-For those that don’t know, the festival takes place July 26-29 at Bandshell Park, Exhibition Place, featuring over 400 (!!!) beers from about 100 brewers.
+For those that don’t know, the Toronto Beer Fest takes place July 26-29 at Bandshell Park, Exhibition Place, featuring over 400 (!!!) beers from about 100 brewers.
 I went for the first time last year, and it was such a boozy, kid-free blast, that I’m going again this year (this time, though, as invited media).
 It’s almost sold out now, too.
 With that said, if you are planning on attending, lemme give you some quick pointers, so you don’t make the same rookie mistakes that I did.

 IT’S NOT JUST ABOUT BEER

 The festival also features some stellar musical acts, too, performing on the OLG Bandshell Stage!
 Last year, my buddy and I copped tickets super early (like January early) to save a few bucks.
 We picked them for Saturday, without realizing that each day would have different headlining performers.
 It turned out that Canadian rock legends Sloan were the main act that Saturday.
 While cool, the headliners on the Friday, Method Man and Redman, were more up my alley, musically, and I was kicking myself for selecting Saturday tickets.
 Oh well.
 Live and learn.
 Here’s this year’s lineup (I’ll be there Friday):